FShahin91/LiquidTankLevel/README.md

 ### Reasons for making this project
 In the family's home, there are 4 diesel tanks which are located behind a rather heavy and rusty garage door which requires 2 persons to open.
 In addition, the method used to determine how much diesel is left in these tanks is one of these two methods:
  1. By looking inside the tanks.
  2. Using what I like to call the stick-o-meter which is simply a wooden broom stick.
+The stick-o-meter is dipped perpendicularly inside the diesel tank until it touches the bottom.
+The user of the stick-o-meter has to make sure not to move it around during this phase.
+After a few seconds, the stick-o-meter is pulled out of the tank and then placed alongside it.
+The user then, by vision, can have an approximate idea of how much diesel remains.
+This method is slighly more accurate than the first method.

 So the main purpose of this project is to simply:
 * Remove the need to struggle with the door just to check how much diesel there is in the tanks.